lkrych/aos_notes/lectures/5_distributed_systems.md

 2. Resource management threats.
 Because we are executing code at a router, the result of this execution could be that you proliferate packets in the internet.
 This could become a DDoS threat.
 3. Needs buy in from router vendors
 4. Software routing throughput might not match what is needed at the internet core

+## Systems from Components

+Hardware design utilizes a component-based approach to build large and complex hardware systems.
+Can we mimic this method in software systems?
+Let's explore :).

+In this section we will dicuss the paper, Building Reliable High Performance Communication Systems.

+IO Automata is utilized to specify the system requirements of the code.

+The second part of the paper is converting the specification into code that can be executed.
+The language used is OCAML.
+OCAML has some properties that make it a good candidate for doing component-based design.
+It is object-oriented, and the formal semantics of ocaml are similar to IO Automata.
+The code is efficient and it is similar to C.

+Lastly, the code is optimized using nuprl, a framework for optimizing OCAML code.
+The input is OCAML code, the output is verified to be functionally-equivalent, but more optimized than the input.